x-team/css-modules-crash-course/stages/01-css-dependencies/notes.md

 So how did we traditionally make a dependency to a CSS file, in the olden days?
 With a `<link>` tag in the `<head>` of the page.

-This works, but our CSS is now a dependency of the page.
-When we're dealing with a UI made up of components it makes much more sense if each component can have its own CSS.
+This works, but now we've got a `html -> css` dependency.
+When we're dealing with a UI made up of components it makes much more sense if each JS component can have its own CSS.

 ## Declaring dependencies in JS modules